Alvin Cailan: Career

 After culinary school Cailan worked at Olympia Provisions in Portland, Oregon; followed by Bouchon, and The French Laundry in Yountville, California.

 In 2011 Cailan founded Eggslut, an egg sandwich food truck in Los Angeles, with his cousin.
 In 2013, Eggslut opened its first brick-and-mortar location in Los Angeles's Grand Central Market.
 MSNBC declared Eggslut the most Instagrammed restaurant in the world, and Bon Appétit named it one of the Top 50 best Restaurants in the United States.
 As of 2025, Eggslut has a number of stores around the world including in Tokyo, London, Kuwait, Korea and Singapore.

 Cailan's cookbook titled Amboy: Recipes from the Filipino-American Dream was published by Houghton Mifflin Harcourt in August 2020.

 In 2021, Cailan was named the new head chef of Umami Burger.

+In November 2025, Cailan opened Greenlight Burgers, a burger restaurant, in the Philippines.